jqueuniet/netbox-go/apiv4_0/docs/BriefFHRPGroupRequest.md

 ### NewBriefFHRPGroupRequest

-`func NewBriefFHRPGroupRequest(protocol string, groupId int32, ) *BriefFHRPGroupRequest`
+`func NewBriefFHRPGroupRequest(protocol BriefFHRPGroupProtocol, groupId int32, ) *BriefFHRPGroupRequest`

 NewBriefFHRPGroupRequest instantiates a new BriefFHRPGroupRequest object This constructor will assign default values to properties that have it defined,